GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 challenging issues** only makes the matter worse.
 I have seen people not come across well, while I know they are absolutely lovely and caring.

-We are human beings, we are limited, misunderstanding things, and have feelings.
+We are human beings; we are limited; we misunderstand things, and we have feelings.

 |